 I’ve put together a table that describes different communication systems that I believe make boating more enjoyable and less stressful – Sea Dog Boating Solutions Headset Table (click link to view PDF or right click to download and save).

-These communication systems provide a solution for the following situations and environments:
+These communication systems, often called “marriage savers,” provide a solution for the following situations and environments:

 - Foredeck to Helm

 The Eartec Simultalk 2-Way is my most popular system.
 This is a cost-effective system that allows boaters to communicate easily in a full-duplex environment.
 This allows both people to speak and hear the other person at the same time.

 There are no buttons to push once you have the radios set up which is really easy to do.
 There is a Master Radio and a Remote Radio.

 The nice thing about the Eartec Simultalk 24G system is that there are many different options for headsets if you want to customize your system.
 The system comes with the Cyber Headset which is a very lightweight headset (less than 1.25 ounces) that wraps around the back of your head/neck and is very comfortable.
 You don’t even realize the headset is on your head.

 The Cyber Headset design is great for boating because the band goes around the back of your head/neck so it is not going to fall off as you are bending over, tending to lines or other items.
 The Cyber Headset has only one speaker which is on the left side.
 If someone wears a hearing aid in their left ear, this may not be a good headset choice.
 There are many other Eartec headsets that are available which can be used with the Eartec Simultalk 24G radios and can be chosen instead of the Cyber headset.